Practical guidebooks for the more adventurous traveller.

 Gt Amwell

-St john the Baptist, Gt Amwell.
+St John the Baptist, Gt Amwell.
 You will need to arrange in advance to have the church opened for you.
 Contact the benefice administrator, Anna Bond, at admin@3churches.net Churchwardens are very friendly and welcoming.

 Stage 3: Ware to Stansted Mountfitchet